xster/website/src/docs/development/ui/assets-and-images.md

 an example of adding an image to the middle of a white splash screen in commented code.
 You can uncomment it or use other [drawables][] to achieve the intended effect.

-For more details, see [Adding a splash screen and launch screen to an Android app](/docs/development/platform-integration/add-to-app-android/add-splash-screen).

 #### iOS